How Do You Know Your Website Is Performing Well?

 What are you asking users to do?
 Do you want them to fill out a contact form, view a case study or give you a call?
 Whatever you’re expecting people to do while on your website, you need to make it as clear as possible.

 High-performing websites are created with specific ‘calls to action’ in mind – designed to guide users to a goal.
 Make sure your landing pages have clear calls to action to avoid losing people as quickly as they’ve arrived.

 Audit your website

-If you’re unsure of how well your website performs, don’t worry, there is a simple way to find out.
-You can carry out a thorough audit of the site which will identify any problems or issues and highlight the areas you can improve.
+If you’re unsure how well your website performs, don’t worry, there is a simple way to find out.
+You can carry out a thorough audit of the site to identify any problems or issues and highlight the areas you can improve.

-You can do this by running your website through a site audit software like our FREE Audit tool.
+You can run your website through website audit software like our FREE Website SEO Audit.
 Using our free tool will check your website for several important factors: